icve/Firestarter/README.md

 ## What was done during the Hackerthon period ?
+* This design document which specify what the final product shoule look like and the cord idea of the project.
 * A software demo to demonstrate how macros can be used.
 * Lots of research on choosing the best component / cost optimisation
 * Ciruit schematic (mostly done)